-For the Year Ended June 30, 2017
+For the Year Ended June 30, 2018

-For the Teal Effect Julie 30, 2017 Federal or State Grantor/ Program Title/ Pass-Through Grantor CFDA Number Award #/Pass-Through Grantor's Number Federal Expenditures U.S. Department of Homeland Security Emergency Food and Shelter National Board Program Pass-through United Way Pass-through United Way 97.024 97.024 Phase 34 Phase 33 4,540 15,000 Total U.S. Department of Homeland Security 19,540 Total Expenditures of Federal Awards \$1,776,517 Note A - Basis of Presentation: The schedule expenditures of federal awards include Violence (A Nonprofit Corporation) under programs of information in this schedule is presented in accordance Regulations (CFR), Uniform Administrative Requires Awards (Uniform Guidance).
-Because the schedule profit Families Free of Violence, it is not intended to and described to the schedule of the schedule profit of the schedule profi of the federal governments, Cost Prince esents only a select nment for the year ended uirements of Title 2 U. ciples, and Audit Required ted portion of the operation June 30, 2016.
-The S. Code of Federal rements for Federal ons of STAND!
-For cash flows of STAND!
+Federal or State Grantor/ Program Title/ Pass-Through Grantor CFDA Number Award #/Pass-Through Grantor's Number Federal Expenditures U.S. Department of Homeland Security Emergency Food and Shelter National Board Program Pass-through United Way Pass-through United Way 97.024 97.024 Phase 34 Phase 35 7,960 2,670 Total U.S. Department of Homeland Security 10,630 Total Expenditures of Federal Awards \$ 2,078,206

+Note A - Basis of Presentation:

+The schedule expenditures of federal awards includes the federal award activity of STAND!
+For Families Free of Violence (A Nonprofit Corporation) under programs of the federal government for the year ended June 30, 2016.
+The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR), Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the schedule presents only a selected portion of the operations of STAND!
+For Families Free of Violence, it is not intended to and does not present the financial position, changes in net assets, or cash flows of STAND!
 For Families Free of Violence.